-While Traeger is currently the biggest/most well-known player in the pellet grill/smoker market, they are not the most well known for outdoor grills in general.
+While Traeger is currently the biggest/most well-known player in the pellet grill/smoker market, they are not the most well-known for outdoor grills in general.
 Pellets are still a smaller percentage of the BBQ market compared to well-established alternatives such as charcoal and gas grills.
-One of the biggest brands in the outdoor grill market producing high quality/premium charcoal and gas grills is Weber.
+One of the biggest brands in the outdoor grill market producing high-quality/premium charcoal and gas grills is Weber.
 However, Weber has now also decided they want to compete in the pellet grill market.
-Not surprisingly, as some market analysts predict over the next 5 years that pellet grills will overtake charcoal and gas grills due to their combination of offering great flavour with convenience.
-So in the Traeger vs Weber debate how do the offerings from the two brands compare when it comes to pellet grills?
+So in the Traeger vs Weber debate, how do the offerings from the two brands compare when it comes to pellet grills?

 Introduction To Traeger vs Weber Pellet Grills/Smokers